 When it comes to sales territory and quota planning (TQP), two methods, top-down and bottom-up, are likely to come up in conversation.
 Do you know which one your business uses?
 If so, how satisfied are you with it?

 Your satisfaction with how you plan might depend on where you sit in your organization.
-More importantly, how you plan could affect the accuracy of your territory and quota plans when compared with actuals.
-In a 2021 survey conducted by Cascade Research and analyzed by Varicent with Symon.AI, we learned some interesting things about how top-down and bottom-up planning are perceived and used.
+More importantly, how you plan could affect the forecasting accuracy of your territory and quota plans when compared with actuals.
+In a 2021 survey conducted by Cascade Research and analyzed by Varicent with Symon.AI, we learned some interesting things about how top-down planning and bottom-up planning are perceived and used.

 The Two Planning Methods: A Quick Refresher